mosmn/Notes/sections/theo/networking/module2.md

 ### Video - IOS CLI Primary Command Modes

-1. Click on Device(pc) > Terminal emulation program > ok > and you will be prsented with a console CLI, that is the Cisco IOS CLI. press enter to get started.
+1. Click on Device(pc) > Terminal emulation program > ok > and you will be prsented with a console CLI, that is the Cisco IOS. press enter to get started.

 2. Default mod is User exec, to switch to privileged EXEC mode type `enable` and press enter. to return to user exec mode type `disable` and press enter.